galaxyproject/tools-iuc/tools/jbrowse/readme.rst

 workflow summary.
 E.g. annotate a genome, then visualise all of the associated datasets as an interactive HTML page.

+TODO
+====

+- Remove this before release
+- blastXML needs to support protein, not just gff3 mapped-to-parent dna

 Installation
 ============